lorellalandi/AWS-IoT-Project/README.md

 This repository has been created as part of my MSc degree at Sapienza University of Rome for the 2019/2020 Internet of Things course.

-Every tag has all the component of a specific assignment.
+Every tag has all the components of a specific assignment.

 # Assignment 1 (tag 1.0)